Ditectrev/Awesome-HTML-Book-Course-HyperText-Markup-Language-HTML/README.md

 ⭐ Good ratings & reviews help us to survive.
 Please don't forget to leave a nice one when you purchase an item.

-## ✨ This book & course is unlike any HyperText Markup Language (HTML) course you will find online.
+## ✨ This book & course is unlike any HyperText Markup Language (HTML) book & course you will find online.

-✋ Join a live online community and a course taught by industry experts and learn about HTML.
+✋ Join a live online community and a book & course taught by industry experts and learn about HTML.
 We aim to build an ecosystem of Information Technology (IT) certifications and online courses in cooperation with the technology industry.
 We believe it will give our students 100% confidence in the pacing market in an open-source environment.
 We are just at the beginning of our way, so it's even better for you to join now!

 [![Join our Discord](images/discord.png 'Join our Discord')](https://discord.gg/RFjtXKfJy3)